spencertipping/canard/boot/image.md

     c6  o006 c3                           # move the byte c3 to this address
     488bo306 48ab                         # push the c3 reference onto the stack
     c3                                    # return

-## Matchers and symbol resolution

-Each function in the symbol table composition is a matcher.
-This means that it uses a calling convention that allows it to operate in conjunction with other matchers in the symbol table.
-The calling convention is a consequence of the way the symbol table works.
-For example, here's a matching process:

-    call resolve_symbol                 <- %rsp is now 'return'
-    resolve_symbol:
-      call first_matcher                <- %rsp is now 'next' call second_matcher               <- %rsp is now 'next' ...
-      ret                               <- %rsp is now 'no match'

-Matchers are always run in order like this, and their return values are not checked by any conditional.
-It would appear as though we need to thread some sort of state through the rest of the calls to communicate when a matcher has succeeded.
-This is not the case, however.
-Matchers can elect to return early by popping a continuation off of %rsp and then using a RET instruction to return directly to the caller of resolve_symbol:

-    first_matcher:
-      ...
-      stosq                             <- push result onto data stack pop %rax                          <- discard 'next' continuation
-      ret                               <- invoke 'return' continuation

-If a matcher fails, it should leave the data stack alone and invoke the 'next' continuation as if nothing had happened:

-    first_matcher:
-      ...
-      ret                               <- invoke 'next' continuation

-## Constant symbol matcher generator

-This function takes a symbol and an address on the stack and returns a pointer to a matcher that matches the symbol and returns the address.
-If the match fails, the matcher invokes the 'next' continuation as described above.

-Each generated matcher is a separately-allocated chunk of machine code that contains the immediate data required to behave as a closure.
-So, for example, here's what gets generated for the symbol 'foo:

-    foo_matcher:
-      movq $foo_data, %rax              <- data-push 'foo' symbol stosq
-      movq $binding_immediate, %rax     <- data-push symbol binding stosq
-      jmp @?k                           <- tail-call matching function

-We can easily compute the amount of space required to store the generated code, so we can preallocate.
-Here's the machine code for the assembly above:

-    foo_matcher:
-      48b8 foo_data [8 bytes] 48ab      <- 12 bytes total
-      48b8 binding  [8 bytes] 48ab      <- 12 bytes total
-      e9 @?k [4 bytes]                  <- 5 bytes total

-So we'll need 29 bytes of space per symbol matcher.
-Right now we don't have a proper heap allocator, but luckily it's straightforward enough.
-We just subtract some amount from %rsi and use the new memory.

-Here's how the matcher generator works:

-    @:k: (@:k in the symbol table)
-      data-pop %rax                     <- symbol pointer
-      data-pop %rbx                     <- binding
-      movq %rsi, %rcx                   <- original heap pointer subq $29, %rsi                    <- allocate code space movw $0xb848, (%rsi)              <- write 48b8 instruction movq %rax, 2(%rsi)                <- write symbol address movl $0xb848ab48, 10(%rsi)        <- write 48ab and 48b8 instructions
-      movq %rbx, 14(%rsi)               <- write binding address movl $0x00e9ab48, 22(%rsi)        <- write 48ab and e9 instructions
-      movq $@?k, %rax                   <- absolute address of matcher fn subq %rcx, %rax                   <- compute %rax - (29 + %rsi) movl %ecx, 25(%rsi)               <- write call to @?k data-push %rsi                    <- return reference to new matcher ret                               <- return

-Notice that we've got this reference to @?k in the middle of the code.
-This isn't a problem because we can just put the constant matcher into the bootstrap section (basically right here), where it will have a known address.
-We can then hard-code that address into @:k.
-None of this requires any interaction with the symbol table, which at this point is not yet functional.

-## Constant matcher definition

-The constant matcher just compares bytes within a contiguous region of memory.
-It takes two symbols and a binding address as data stack arguments; the binding address will be sent to the second continuation if the two symbols match; otherwise the immediate continuation will be used and the binding address and one of the symbols will be popped from the data stack.
-(This is basically how it needs to work in order to adhere to the calling convention for symbol table matchers.)

-Here's the logic:

-    @?k:
-      data-pop %rbp                     <- binding address
-      data-pop %rax                     <- first symbol
-      movq -8(%rdi), %rbx               <- second symbol (peek, not pop) xorq %rcx, %rcx                   <- clear high bits movw (%rax), %cx                  <- get length
-      cmpw %cx, (%rbx)                  <- both same length? jne bail                          <- if not, bail
-    length_ok:
-      movb 2(%rbx,%rcx,1), %dl
-      cmpb %dl, 2(%rax,%rcx,1)
-      jne bail                          <- mismatched character
-      loop                              <- else do the next one
-    success:
-      movq %rbp, -8(%rdi)               <- set data stack result pop %rax                          <- drop 'next' continuation
-    bail:                               <- success falls through
-      ret                               <- invoke 'return' continuation

-This function ends up being bound as @?k in the symbol table.
-We bind this once we've defined cons and bind below.

-    ::/@?k
-    488b o157f8                   # -8(%rdi) -> %rbp
-    488b o107f0                   # -16(%rdi) -> %rax
-    488b o137e8                   # -24(%rdi) -> %rbx
-    4883 o357 10                  # %rdi -= 16 (pop two entries)

-    4831o311 668b o010            # %rcx = length
-    6639 o013                     # length check
-    75:1[L:/@?k_bail - :>]

-    ::/@?k_loop
-    8a o124o01302                 # top of loop: populate %dl
-    38 o124o01002                 # compare characters
-    75:1[L:/@?k_bail - :>]        # bail if not equal
-    e2:1[L:/@?k_loop - :>]        # loop if more characters (%cx != 0)

-    4889 o157f8                   # %rbp -> -8(%rdi)
-    58                            # pop

-    ::/@?k_bail                   # fall through either way
-    c3                            # invoke return or next continuation

-Here's the definition of @:k.
-Push a trivial return address here so that the function below will return to the continuation immediately following its definition.

-    ::/@:k
-    488b o107f8                           # symbol pointer
-    488b o137f0                           # binding
-    4883 o357 08                          # pop one (we replace the other later)

-    488b o316                             # %rsi -> %rcx
-    4883 o356 1d                          # %rsi -= 29
-    66c7 o006 48b8       4889 o10602      # 48b8, symbol pointer
-    c7   o1060a 48ab48b8 4889 o1360e      # 48b8, 48ab, binding
-    c7   o10616 48abe900                  # 48ab, e9
-    c7   o300:4[Lb:/@?k]                  # $/@?k -> %rax
-    482b o301 89 o10619                   # 25(%rsi) = %rax - %rcx
-    4889 o167f8                           # %rsi -> -8(%rdi)
-    c3

-# Consing and memory allocation

-We need a way to allocate new cons cells without manually getting memory from the heap.
-To do this, we define the cons function, which will ultimately be stored in the symbol table as ::.

-Right now we have some leftover stuff on the stack.
-The data stack top is the symbol matcher for @:k, which we'll ultimately need to cons onto the nil we put into a single byte on the heap.

 ## Cons definition